Finance Minister reviews progress on LNG Power Plants

 He said that the Government wants not only to improve the energy supplies for the current period but also find solutions for the future.

-The Finance Minister also assured the participants of all possible cooperation in completing the ongoing projects on time.
+The Finance Minister also assured the participants of all possible cooperation in completing the ongoing projects on time.-APP

-The meeting was attended by senior officials of the Ministries of Water and Power and Finance.